CesiumGS/cesium/Documentation/Contributors/BuildGuide/README.md

 4. Navigate to : [` http://localhost:8080/`](http://localhost:8080)

-_NOTE: If you change branchs, you might have to rebuild._
+_NOTE: If you change branches, you might have to rebuild._

 ---